0xTycoon/getcig/README.md

 `cigoracle.sol` is an oracle that only measures the ETH price in cig.
 Used by `getcig.eth` for buying cig with ETH.

+rename `hardhat.config.example.js` to `hardhat.config.js` and configure to your needs.

 Try running some of the following tasks:

 ```shell